suyjuris/schaf/README.md

       the respective u32 in bytes.
 (If, for example, the first byte of offset_nodes was at position 4, which it should be, and holds the value 24, then the first byte of the nodes structure would be at position 28.) offset_name should always hold the value 12.
-These three offsets each specify the locations of an array, with the structure
+These three offsets each specify the location of an array, with the structure

         size item_1 item_2 ... item_size